 Get regular updates on policy and funding.
 Learn how legislation will affect national service programs.

-President Trump signed a fiscal year 2021 continuing resolution (CR), a short-term spending bill that averts a government shutdown and funds the Corporation for National and Community Service into December.
+President Biden signed a fiscal year 2022 continuing resolution (CR), a short-term spending bill that averts a government shutdown and funds the Corporation for National and Community Service (CNCS) or AmeriCorps Agency into December.
 While the House of Representatives passed...Read More »

 The House Budget Committee completed the markup of the Build Back Better Act, a $3.5 trillion package that would invest in many of President Biden’s first-term domestic policy priorities.
 The bill which aims to expand the nation’s social safety net...Read More »

 On July 30, President Biden announced his intent to nominate three additional members to the AmeriCorps agency’s Board of Directors – Leslie Bluhm, Lisette Nieves, and Flor Romero.
 The Board of Directors provide overall guidance to the agency and senior leaders, including the...Read More »